djtetsu/xrp-fud-bingo/the-xrp-token-will-not-be-used.markdown

-# The XRP token won't be used
+# The XRP token will not be used

 **The XRP Token is being used by xRapid Partners.**